Terms and conditions of Snakebusters®, Australia's best reptiles ® shows, displays, reptile parties®, etc.

 - School incursion bookings, study sheets can be found clicking here and student incursion payment forms can be found clicking here.

 - We accept cash, cheque or direct deposit into our bank account.
-For the later, see the correct account details at the Snakebusters bank deposit website at:
+For the latter, see the correct account details at the Snakebusters bank deposit website at:

 - We accept payment by Mastercard, Visa, Amex and Diners, with a 10% loading to cover administration and processing costs.